Abdel Khalek Sarwat Pasha: Return of Constitutional Rule

 The elections were called for 22 May 1926.
 The Coalesced Parties agreed publicly in advance to guarantee 160 seats to the Wafd Party and 45 to the Liberal Constitutional Party.
 The expected results of the elections forced the Cabinet to announce its pending resignation, opening the door for a Wafd Cabinet headed by Saad.

 The British who had a historical animosity against Saad tried by all means, including the threat of a military show of force, to prevent him from forming a cabinet.
 Saad, alleging health reasons, announced that he was not forming a cabinet.
 Instead, he agreed with Adly and Sarwat that Adly should head the Cabinet, which would include Wafdists and Liberal Constitutionalists.
 He announce it at a banquet given in his honor at the Continental Hotel (see right picture).

 On 7 June 1926, the King asked Adly to form a cabinet (see left picture).
 This Cabinet was the first of two so called Coalition Cabinets (somewhat of a misnomer, since Wafd had won the majority in the Chamber of Deputies.
 Saad was reluctant to call it a coalition Cabinet).
 Sarwat was appointed Minister of Foreign Affairs.
 Three day later Saad was elected President of the Chamber of Deputies The focus of this cabinet was to consolidate constitutional rule, address internal issues and avoid confrontation with the British.
 Its purpose was to clear the way to start new negotiations with the British, as Sarwat indicated to the Chamber of Deputies.

 On 18 April 1927, using as excuse a debate on a trivial matter in Parliament, Prime Minister Adly abruptly announced the resignation of his cabinet.
 The real reason, though, was the mounting pressure from Wafd extremists pushing towards policies (specifically related to the Army) that were too extreme for him.
 Saad tried unsuccessfully to change Adly's mind.
-“So little were they [Zaghlul and the moderate Wafdists] inclined for internecine strife that they put forward Sarwat Pasha as an acceptable Prime Minister, and even agreed to the conditions which he laid down as essential to him”.
+“So little were they [Saad Zaghlul and the moderate Wafdists] inclined for internecine strife that they put forward Sarwat Pasha as an acceptable Prime Minister, and even agreed to the conditions which he laid down as essential to him”.